KwameOA/HR-Employee-Distribution-Dashboard-MySQL-PowerBI/README.md

                       QUESTIONS

 1. What is the gender breakdown of employees in the company?
-2. There are more employees in the company.
+2. What is the race/ethnicity breakdown of employees in the company?
-3. What is the race/ethnicity breakdown of employees in the company?
+3. What is the age distribution of employees in the company?
+4. How many employees work at headquarters versus remote locations?
+5. What is the average length of employment for employees who have been terminated?
+6. How does the gender distribution vary across departments and job titles?
+7. What is the distribution of job titles across the company?
+8. Which department has the highest turnover rate?
+9. What is the distribution of employees across locations by state?
+10. How has the company's employee count changed over time based on hire and term dates?
+11. What is the tenure distribution for each department?

+                INSIGHTS

+1. There are more employees in the company.
-    The White race is the most dominant while Native Hawaiian and American Indian are the least dominant.
+2. The White race is the most dominant while Native Hawaiian and American Indian are the least dominant.

-4. What is the age distribution of employees in the company?
-    The youngest employee is 22 years old and the oldest is 59 years old.
+3. The youngest employee is 22 years old and the oldest is 59 years old.

-5. How many employees work at headquarters versus remote locations?
-    Majority (13,107) work at the headquarters where as 4,375 work remotely.
+4. The majority (13,107) work at the headquarters whereas 4,375 work remotely.

-6. What is the average length of employment for employees who have been terminated?
-    The average length of employment is around 8 years.
+5. The average length of employment is around 8 years.

-7. How does the gender distribution vary across departments and job titles?
-    The gender distribution across departments and job titles shows that the majority of employees are male, holding the highest numbers       in almost every position, followed by females, with non-conforming individuals being the least represented.
+6. The gender distribution across departments and job titles shows that the majority of employees are male, holding the highest numbers in almost every position, followed by females, with non-conforming individuals being the least represented.
 Research and Development as well as Marketing had higher females than males.

-8. What is the distribution of job titles across the company?
-9. Which department has the highest turnover rate?
-10. What is the distribution of employees across locations by state?
-11. How has the company's employee count changed over time based on hire and term dates?
-12. What is the tenure distribution for each department?

-              INSIGHTS